Omkar-Vijay-Gavandi/asic-design-class/README.md

 # Lab 4 ( Introduction to Lab 4)

 The name of the library is sky130_fd_sc_hd__tt_025C_1v80.lib.
 Here sky130 is the name of the library where 130 is the technology node used.
 Here tt stands for typical.
 Libraries can be of different types including slow,fast and typical.
-The 025c is the temperature.
+The 025c is the temperature and v8 is the voltage.
 There are three parameters which determine the performance of the transistors namely :-
 - Process
 - Voltage
 - Temperature